Communication

-Communication is usually defined as the transmission of information.
-The term can also refer to the message itself, or the field of inquiry studying these transmissions, also known as communication studies.
-There are some disagreements about the precise definition of communication - for example, whether unintentional or failed transmissions are also included and whether communication does not just transmit meaning but also create it.
-Models of communication aim to provide a simplified overview of its main components and their interaction.
+Communication is commonly defined as the transmission of information.
+Its precise definition is disputed and there are disagreements about whether unintentional or failed transmissions are included and whether communication not only transmits meaning but also creates it.
+Models of communication are simplified overviews of its main components and their interactions.
 Many models include the idea that a source uses a coding system to express information in the form of a message.
-The source uses a channel to send the message to a receiver who has to decode it in order to understand its meaning.
-Channels are usually discussed in terms of the senses used to perceive the message, like hearing, sight, smell, touch, and taste.
+The message is sent through a channel to a receiver who has to decode it to understand it.
+The main field of inquiry investigating communication is called communication studies.

-Communication can be classified based on whether information is exchanged between humans, members of other species, or non-living entities such as computers.
-For human communication, a central distinction is between verbal and non-verbal communication.
-Verbal communication involves the exchange of messages in linguistic form.
-This can happen through natural languages, like English or Japanese, or through artificial languages, like Esperanto.
-Verbal communication includes spoken and written messages as well as the use of sign language.
-Non-verbal communication happens without the use of a linguistic system.
-There are many forms of non-verbal communication, for example, using body language, body position, touch, and intonation.
-Another distinction is between interpersonal and intrapersonal communication.
-Interpersonal communication happens between distinct individuals, such as greeting someone on the street or making a phone call.
-Intrapersonal communication, on the other hand, is communication with oneself.
-This can happen internally, as a form of inner dialog or daydreaming, or externally, for example, when writing down a shopping list or engaging in a monologue.
+A common way to classify communication is by whether information is exchanged between humans, members of other species, or non-living entities such as computers.
+For human communication, a central contrast is between verbal and non-verbal communication.
+Verbal communication involves the exchange of messages in linguistic form, including spoken and written messages as well as sign language.
+Non-verbal communication happens without the use of a linguistic system, for example, using body language, touch, and facial expressions.
+Another distinction is between interpersonal communication, which happens between distinct persons, and intrapersonal communication, which is communication with oneself.
+Communicative competence is the ability to communicate well and applies to the skills of formulating messages and understanding them.